Distortion Bounds for Source Broadcast Problems: Wyner-Ziv Source Broadcast: Source Broadcast with Side Information

 \section{Wyner-Ziv Source Broadcast: Source Broadcast with Side Information}

-We now extend the problem by allowing decoders to access side information correlated with the source.
-As depicted in Fig. \ref{fig:WZbroadcast communication system}, receiver $k$ observes memoryless side information $Z_{k}^{n}$, and it produces source reconstruction $\hat{S}_{k}^{n}$ from received signal $Y_{k}^{n}$ and side information $Z_{k}^{n}$.
+We now extend the source broadcast problem by allowing decoders to access side information correlated with the source.
+As depicted in Fig. \ref{fig:WZbroadcast communication system}, receiver $k$ observes memoryless side information $Z_{k}^{n}$, and it produces a source reconstruction $\hat{S}_{k}^{n}$ from the received signal $Y_{k}^{n}$ and side information $Z_{k}^{n}$.